What is it?

 Genital warts are small fleshy growths, bumps or skin changes that appear on or around your genital or anal area.
-They're caused by the human papilloma virus (HPV) and are the second most common STI in England after chlamydia.
+They're caused by the human papilloma virus (HPV) and are the third most common STI in England with 51,274 cases in 2019.

 The warts are usually painless, but you may notice some itching or redness.
 Occasionally, they can cause bleeding.

 You don't need to have penetrative sex to pass the infection on because HPV is spread by skin-to-skin contact.
 This means you do not need to engage in penetrative sex (vaginal, anal or oral) to pass on HPV, but just from close genital contact.

 You can’t catch HPV from hugging, kissing, swimming pools, toilets, sharing towels or sharing cups, plates or cutlery.

 Many people who contract HPV don’t show any signs or symptoms (including genital warts), and the virus could go away by itself.
 This means that you might not know if you or your partner has the virus.